shiitake/WebHealthMonitor/README.md

 # WebHealthMonitor
-A Web UI that monitors services that implement our REST healthcheck interface
+A Web UI that monitors services that implement the WebHealthMonitor REST healthcheck interface

 ## Getting started using the UI